ashok-arjun/Gaussian-Poisson-GANs-For-Image-Blending/README.md

 [The Transient Attributes dataset](http://transattr.cs.brown.edu/files/aligned_images.tar) - 1.8 GB

-Once it is downloaded, extract the .tar file and crop the images by executing the following code:
+Once it is downloaded, extract the .tar file and crop the images by executing the following command:

 ```
-from crop_images import crop_images

-crop_images('path_to_imageAlignedLD_folder', 'path_to_result_folder')
+python crop_images.py --data_path path_to_imageAlignedLD_folder --output_dir path_to_output_folder
 ```
 <br>
 </details>